ragtam/yt-player-angular/README.md

 This package is an Angular wrapper for [yt-player](https://www.npmjs.com/package/yt-player), YouTube Player API.

+Lets you embed Youtube video and control it ( play/pause/seek and many more ) programatically.

 Version **4** supports **Angular 9**.
 For Angular 8 use package version 3.